MediaArea/MediaConch/Demo/README.md

 ## MediaConch CLI version 15.06

+Files can be dragged into the program for analysis.
+Multiple files can be loaded by adding files using the File&gt;Open menu.
+Analysis can toggled between Info and Trace.
+Display of analysis can toggle between Text and XML.

+The MediaConch GUI also includes updates to the ability to check files against Schematron documents and initial support for policy set and policy rule creation.
+Schematron files can be imported and exported into MediaConch.

+## MediaConch CLI version 15.06

 ### File information retrieval

 After installation, MediaConch can be run on the command line by using the `mediaconch` command.
 Although MediaConch will result information about nearly any audiovisual file, it is specifically optimized for Matroska, FFV1, and/or PCM files.